This post may contain affiliate links. Please read my disclosure for more information.

 - Upkeep on your house

-If you find that your housing costs are already over the 30%, you may want to consider downsizing.
+If you find that your house expenses are already over the 30%, you may want to consider downsizing.
 You could move to a smaller, less expensive place.

 Or, you could rent out an extra room and reduce hour housing costs that way.